isidrolo80/udacity_project3/README.md

 ## Extras
 If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.

+## How to use
+> Install Node.js from terminal
+> Install package express
+> Install package body-parser
+> Install package Cors
+> Go to the installation directory on the console and run the server code.
+In this case node server.js
+> The server will start on port 3000